 More research is needed to continue these advancements in stem cell therapy, but the future looks bright.
 As acceptance of stem cell therapy expands, more people are able to reap the benefits and the possibilities of this incredible treatment option.

-If you’d like to learn whether you may be a candidate for stem cell treatment, please fill out our candidate form.
+If you’d like to learn whether you may be a candidate for stem cell treatment, please fill out our candidate form below.